GoogleChrome/web.dev/src/site/content/en/blog/get-installed-related-apps/index.md

 ## How to use `getInstalledRelatedApps()` {: #use }

-To use `getInstalledRelatedApps()`, you must first create a relationship between your two apps.
+To use `getInstalledRelatedApps()`, you must first create a relationship between between the web and native versions of your app.
 This relationship prevents other apps from using the API to detect if your app is installed and prevents sites from collecting information about the apps you have installed on your device.

 ### Define the relationship to your native app {: #relationship-web }